I started painting spontaneously.

 He was an active board member of the Leger de Main Arts Coalition and a director of the LEDO Art Gallery, both on New York City’s Upper West Side.

-Mr. Kavouklés works in a variety of media including oil paintings, watercolors, ink drawings, pastels, monotypes, wood, and recently in clay.
+Mr. Kavouklés works in a variety of media including oil paintings, watercolors, ink drawings, pastels, monotypes, wood, and satire.

 His works are in private and corporate collections in the United States and Europe.